 Switzerland has an excellent road network and you might be surprised to hear there are no Switzerland toll roads.

 Instead, all motorists travelling on highways in Switzerland are required to display a Swiss motorway vignette (road tax sticker) on the windscreen of their vehicle.

-The benefit of displaying a Swiss road tax sticker is that traffic on motorways is that traffic remains free flowing as drivers aren’t required to slow down and queue at booths to pay tolls in Switzerland.
+The benefit of displaying a Swiss road tax sticker is that traffic on motorways remains free flowing as drivers aren’t required to slow down and queue at booths to pay tolls in Switzerland.

 A Switzerland vignette costs CHF 40 per calendar year.
 You must purchase an annual vignette even if you will only be driving in the country for a few days – or one day.

 Vignettes can be purchased at Swiss border crossings, petrol stations, post offices and tobacconists or you can buy your Swiss vignette online*.

 *Allow time to have the vignette delivered to your home address if ordering it online.